kalom60/kalom60/README.md

 A dedicated software developer with a love for full-stack development.
 I'm interested in creating applications that offer solid answers to difficult issues.

-- 🔭 I’m currently working at Tria Trading
+- 🔭 I’m currently working at Safaricom Ethiopia
 - 📝 I write articles on [https://medium.com/@Kalom10](https://medium.com/@Kalom10)
 - 📫 How to reach me: **kaleabtesfaye00@gmail.com**
 - ⚡ Fun fact: I love football/soccer